whatsmate/whatsmate.github.io/api-reference.md

 <hr/>
 # Telegram Gateway Endpoints

+## Demo App

+Check out the [telegram-demos](https://github.com/whatsmate/telegram-demos) repository to see how the APIs are called

 ### 1. Check the status of the Telegram gateway
 * Endpoint: `GET /v1/telegram/status/{instance_number}`
 * Parameter required in URL: